cancer-dynamics/celltraj2/docs/source/concepts/data_contract.md

-# celltraj2 Data Contract
+# Data Contract

-This document defines the first `celltraj2` analysis H5 contract.
-The guiding rule is simple: segmentation and derived masks are written one local frame at a time, because that is how batch segmentation actually runs.
+The first `celltraj2` analysis contract is frame based.
+Segmentation and derived masks are written one local frame at a time, because that is how batch segmentation runs in practice.

 ## Frame IDs